-Buyer must purchase flood insurance because the grant exceeds \$5,000 and the site is located in a Special Flood Hazard Area.
-The structure is located in the ABFE Zone A (100 yr floodplain), but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
-Should new ground disturbance occur the Karst zone must be evaluated and when necessary DNER must be consulted prior to construction activities.
+The structure is located in the FIRM Zone AE, and ABFE Zone A and AE (100 yr floodplain), but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
+Flood insurance is required.